-TOPIC ADOPTED RULE § REPEALED RULE § FEDERAL RULE §
+TOPIC AMENDED RULE § CURRENT RULE § FEDERAL RULE §

-Installation and performance standards Part 3 In Parts In Subparts
+Installation requirements and performance standards Part 3 In Parts In Subparts

 2, 3, 8 A, B, C, D, K

 Installation of UST systems and components 0300 305(4)-(5) 20(d)-(e)

 200(1), (3), (5) In 22

 Performance standards for new UST systems 0310 305(1)-(3) 20(a)-(c)

 340 42

 810 251(a), (d)

 820 252(a)

 830

 Upgrade requirements for existing UST systems 0320 310 21

 340(1) 42

 Upgrade requirements for previously deferred UST 0330 Deferred 251(a), (c)

 systems 252(b)

 Performance standards for partially exempt UST 0340 300 11

 systems

 Compatibility requirements for UST systems 0350 323 32

-WAC 173-360A-0300 Installation of UST systems and components 133
+WAC 173-360A-0300 Installation of new-UST systems and components 133

-Owners and operators must ensure UST systems and UST system components are installed in accordance with the requirements of this section.
+Owners and operators shall ensure new UST systems and new UST system components are installed in accordance with the requirements of this subsection.

-- (1) Notice of intent to install an UST system or a tank or piping run.
-When installing an entire UST system, or a tank or piping run that is part of an UST system, owners and operators must notify the department as specified in this subsection. - (a) Except for emergency replacements identified under (b) of this subsection, owners and operators must notify the department of planned installations at least thirty days, but no more than ninety days, before the planned start date using the applicable form provided by the department.
-Owners and operators must also confirm the planned start date at least three business days before starting installation.134 - (b) For emergency replacements, owners and operators must notify the department before starting the installation.
-135 A replacement constitutes an emergency if: - (i) There is a confirmed release from an operating UST system; 136 - (ii) The UST system is located at an operating UST facility; and - (iii) The UST system is necessary for the normal operation of the facility. - (2) Performance.
-An UST system or UST system component must be installed: 137 - (a) By or under the direct supervision of a service provider certified in accordance with Part 9 of this chapter; and - (b) In accordance with the manufacturer's instructions and a code of practice.
-The following codes of practice may be used to meet this requirement: 138 - (i) American Petroleum Institute, Recommended Practice 1615, "Installation of Underground Petroleum Storage System";
+- (1) Notice-before commencement of intent to install an UST system or a tank or piping run.
+When installing an entire UST system, or a tank or piping run that is part of an UST system, owners and operators shall notify the department as specified in this subsection. - (a) Except for emergency replacements identified under (b) of this subsection, owners and operators shall notify the department of their intent to install an UST system, or a tank or piping run that is part of an UST system, planned installations at least thirty days, but no more than ninety days, before starting installationthe planned start date.
+The notice must be provided using the applicable form provided by the department.
+The department must also be notified of changes to the Owners and operators shall also confirm the planned start date at least three business days before starting installation.
+134 - Deadline for completion.
+The installation of an UST system, or a tank or piping run that is part of an UST system, must be completed within ninety days of the department's receipt of the notification form required under subsection (1) of this section unless a written request for an extension, explaining the reason for the request, is submitted to the department within the ninety days. - (3)(b) Emergency replacement.
+For emergency replacements of an UST system, or a tank or piping run that is part of an UST system, owners and operators shall notify the department within seven days after completing installation before starting the installation.
+A replacement constitutes an emergency if: - (a)(i) There is a confirmed release from an operating UST system; 136 - (b)(ii) The UST system is located at an operating UST facility (such as a hospital); and - (c)(iii) The UST system is necessary for the normal operation of the facility. - (4)(2) Installation Performance.
+An UST system or UST system component must be installed:137

-133 This section incorporates provisions from several sections in the repealed state rule (WAC 173-360-300(4) and (5) and 173-360-200(1), (3), and (5)).
+133 This section incorporates provisions from several sections in the current state rule (WAC 173-360-300(4) and (5) and 173-360-200(1), (3), and (5)).